DynamoDS/DesignScript/LanguageSpec.md

 }
 ```

 All variables should be defined before being used.
-For example,
+Example:

 ```
 b = a; // error: "a" is not defined yet